Greenland Losing Ice and Glaciers as Global Warming Intensifies

 The rise in sea level will gravely affect those who have built their towns and cities, and mega-cities in low-lying coastal areas.
 There are those who have formed their habitats in deltas and major rivers as well as nations thriving in their small islands.
 Scientists do not see a bright future since no amount of green house prevention can undo what is slowly taking place.

-Scientists sound like prophets of doom but they cannot help it since their studies lead to far greater devastations as their conclusions.
-Too much carbon dioxide dissolving in seawater will eventually cause water contamination.
+• Too much carbon dioxide dissolving in seawater will eventually cause water contamination.
 Consequently, there will be water shortage that will greatly affect agricultural and livestock food production.
 Hence, the next generations represented by our children and grandchildren are bound to face water and food shortage.

-Hence, what they are trying to tell us is there will be new kinds of diseases that may be airborne or carried by any form of animal especially the dreaded insects like the flies and mosquitoes.
+• Re-emergence of ancient fungi and microbes buried millions of years ago, and will thrive on the Earth’s new thermal temperature.
+There will be new kinds of diseases that may be airborne or carried by any form of animal especially the dreaded insects like the flies and mosquitoes.